 The Seven Stars: Key Virtues of Blessed Solanus Casey

 Casey was the middle name given to me at birth.
-In truth, I was pleased that it was tucked safely away in the middle, and gently put to sleep.
-It seemed to my young mind to belong to a family of such names as “Wilbur” or “Elmo.”
+As a youth, I was pleased that it was tucked safely away in the middle.
+It seemed to my young mind to belong to a family of names as “Wilbur” or “Elmo.”
 However, as I advanced in age, I began to appreciate the person that inspired the name: Fr.
 Solanus Casey, a saintly Franciscan friar.
 My Grandmother knew him personally, and so I heard various stories as I was growing up near Detroit, Michigan.
 She once had a painful goiter and went to see him; he prayed and it disappeared.
 The aura of the supernatural impressed me enough to want to learn more about him.

 Who Was Solanus Casey?